AqwamCreates/DataPredict-Neural/docs/Tutorials/SpatialDimensionKernelAndStride.md

 * 1D for data + 1D for channel + 3D for spatial = 5D tensor

-Now, you understand why the convolution blocks and pooling blocks generates and error when you supply them an input tensor that has incorrect number of dimensions.
+Now, you understand why the convolution blocks and pooling blocks generates an error when you supply them an input tensor that has incorrect number of dimensions.

 ### The Number Of Kernels